learningequality/kolibri/docs/manage/_content.rst

 If the computer where Kolibri server is running does not have access to Internet or has insufficient bandwidth, you have the option to receive content channels stored on an external drive (USB stick or hard disk).
 Follow these steps to import content channels.

 #.
-Insert the USB drive in your computer.
+Connect the external USB drive to your computer.
 #.
 Choose option for *Attached drive or memory card*, and click **Continue**.
 #.
 Kolibri will automatically detect and display the drive(s) with available Kolibri content files.
 #.
 Select the drive where the desired channel is stored, and click **Continue**.